 Cadillac STS: The STS was introduced in 2005 and produced through the 2011 model year.
 It was a gigantic step forward in technology, performance and refinement as a replacement for the Seville.
 This is a powerful luxury sedan with nimble handling and plenty of comfort and roominess.

 Initially, the STS was equipped with a 255-horsepower 3.6-liter V6 engine paired with a five-speed automatic transmission.
 Used shoppers should note, however, that it was replaced for 2008 with a 302-horsepower V6 coupled with a six-speed automatic.
 Also notable is that until 2011, a 320-horsepower 4.6-liter V8 mated with a six-speed automatic was also available.

 The STS got a midcycle refresh for 2008 which included a sportier design, a more luxurious interior, a number of high-tech safety and performance options in addition to the more powerful V6.
-It's really these models that are higher recommended in the used market.

 At the outset in 2005, there were two models differentiated by their engines, with the V8 coming standard with the V6's optional features such as heated front and rear seats, automatic wipers, driver memory settings and a heated steering wheel.
 Beginning in 2010, the V6 came in Luxury Sport, Luxury and Premium models, while the V8 was offered in Luxury and Performance versions.

 Overall Pros: Relatively low price in the luxury sport sedan segment, powerful engines, agile handling for a large car, sporty design, available all-wheel drive, optional Bose audio system is outstanding when you can find it.

 Overall Cons: Some find the front sport seats too firm and there's also some lower-grade interior plastics.